ndgigliotti/cluster-optimizer/README.md

 ## `ClusterOptimizer`

-The `ClusterOptimizer` class is a hyperparameter search tool for optimizing clustering models.
+`ClusterOptimizer` is a hyperparameter search tool for optimizing clustering models.
 It simply fits one model per hyperparameter combination and selects the best.
 It's a spin-off of `GridSearchCV`, and uses the same Scikit-Learn machinery under the hood.
 The only difference is that it doesn't use cross-validation and is designed to work with special clustering scorers.
 It's not always necessary to provide a target variable, since clustering metrics such as silhouette, Calinski-Harabasz, and Davies-Bouldin are designed for unsupervised clustering.

 ## Transductive Clustering Scorers